exasol/release-droid/doc/design.md

 #### Validate GitHub Issues Are Closed
 `dsn~validate-github-issues-are-closed~1`

-RR validates that all the issues mentioned in the release letter are closed on the GitHub.
+RD validates that all the issues mentioned in the release letter are closed on the GitHub.

 Covers: